Updated September 8, 2020

 “Emergency department attendance for depressive episodes were significantly higher for particular combinations of air pollutants at certain times”

 What we eat effects not only our physical, but also mental health.
-Although you may not have been advised to look at your diet when presenting at your doctor’s office with symptoms of depression, research has shown that diet is a key factor in brain health.
-Although I was eating a fairly healthy diet during my periods of depression, study through a Nutritional Consulting course provided me with an in depth knowledge of nutrition, detoxification pathways and health recovery.
+Although you may not have been advised to look at your diet when presenting at your doctor’s office with symptoms of depression, anxiety or stress; research has shown that diet is a key factor in brain health.
+I was eating a fairly healthy but limited diet during my major period of depression due to food allergies.
+Study through a Nutritional Consulting course provided me with an in depth knowledge of nutrition, detoxification pathways and health recovery.

 “Few people are aware of the connection between nutrition and depression while they easily understand the connection between nutritional deficiencies and physical illness.
 Depression is more typically thought of as strictly biochemical-based or emotionally-rooted.
 On the contrary, nutrition can play a key role in the onset as well as severity and duration of depression.
 Many of the easily noticeable food patterns that precede depression are the same as those that occur during depression.
 These may include poor appetite, skipping meals, and a dominant desire for sweet foods.
 Nutritional neuroscience is an emerging discipline shedding light on the fact that nutritional factors are intertwined with human cognition, behavior, and emotions.”